 The consolidated financial statements include the accounts of Logitech and its subsidiaries.
 All intercompany balances and transactions have been eliminated.
-The consolidated financial statements are presented in accordance with U.S. GAAP.
+The consolidated financial statements are presented in accordance with accounting principles generally accepted in the United States (U.S. GAAP).